 - It may take some trial and error to find the right rhythm for your team, but now is a time when erring on the side of over communicating is warranted.
 Consider weekly team meetings to be the bare minimum and plan to add more informal check-ins to your team members’ calendars.
 Remember, losing the ability to simply “pop in” for a casual chat means that as a leader, you’ll need to become more intentional about maintaining engagement.
 Lastly, be mindful that each person on your team has different needs, so consider the nature of their role, their individual competence and confidence levels, and their work styles as you customize the flow and frequency of your communications.

-- Employees who are working from home, many for the first time, may experience isolation and anxiety about being left out of the loop.
+- Employees who are working from home may experience isolation and anxiety about being left out of the loop.
 To offset these concerns, share daily updates with them, even if it’s just to say there are no new updates.
 One exception to this: since many of us are already feeling overloaded with COVID-19 news, you may want to bundle virus-related messaging into a once-weekly or less communication (assuming it makes sense to do so).

 Use a Wide-Variety of Communication Channels

 - Communicating in a virtual setting means using many more modes of communication than you may be used to.
 Each platform has its own benefits and drawbacks, so communicating across multiple channels will help you stay in touch and manage your team more effectively.

 - Whether your go-to virtual vehicle is email, Zoom, text messages, or Slack, make sure you are meeting individual team member’s needs and preferences.
 For example, if an employee is self-conscious about having young children present during video conferences, give them the option of dialing in or participating with the video feed turned off.
 Or, suggest everyone chooses a creative virtual background for video calls, so no one feels singled out.
 For additional tips, access our 5-minute interactive resource on virtual collaboration.